Lipodystrophy generalized E88.1

 This section has been translated automatically.

 So far, 90 different mutations have been detected in 332 cases.
 Some mutations were homogeneously distributed and others were specific to geographical regions.
-Type 2 BSCL was mentioned most frequently in the literature (50.3% of cases), followed by type 1 (38.0%), type 4 (10.2%) and type 3 (1.5%).
-Mutations included frameshift (34.4%), nonsense (26.6%) and missense (21.1%) mutations.
+Type 2 BSCL was the most frequently reported in the literature (50.3% of cases), followed by type 1 (38.0%), type 4 (10.2%) and type 3 (1.5%).
+The mutations included frameshift (34.4%), nonsense (26.6%) and missense (21.1%) mutations.

-So far 2 mutated proteins have been found.
+So far, 2 mutated proteins have been found.
 The function of one protein is unknown.
 The other protein acts as an enzyme involved in the synthesis of triglycerides and phospholipids.

 Clinical features